 Let Adversity Strengthen You

-Since you have to endure adversity, will you bear it through the bondage of bitterness or through the freedom of forgiveness?
-When hurt happens in your life, you can either keep it inside and become bitter about it or you can choose to grieve, let the emotions surface, feel the pain, then give it to God.
+As you experience adversity, will you bear it through the bondage of bitterness or through the freedom of forgiveness?
+When hurt happens in your life, you can either keep it inside and become bitter or you can choose to grieve, let the emotions surface, feel the pain, then give it to God.

 Let God Carry Your Burdens